mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 With **vision models**, append the image file paths and possibly URLs at the end of the prompt.

+In chat mode, a PDF, DOC, TXT or URL filepath at the very end of the user prompt is appended as text dump to the current user input.

 Make sure file paths containing spaces are backslash-escaped.